mlmedia/form_validator/README.md

 5. add the custom attributes to the form input elements as described below

 ###HTML###
+The following steps describe how to use the form validation.

-The HTML markup must be a standard `<form>` element, which can use any ID or class for initialization.
+1. Set up your form HTML.
+The markup must use a standard `<form>` element, which can use any ID or class for initialization.
-1. add "validate_this_form" class to the button, anchor, or other element that submits the form
-- add the following custom attributes to the input / textarea elements:
+2. Set up your fields wrapped in a container element using a "form-group" class.
+This contains inline errors inside a single container element, which can be useful for compound form fields.
+3. Add the following custom attributes to any of the form elements input, select, or textarea with the text of your choice for the error.
+If a form element does not contain the following attributes, no error will be shown for that field.
   - "data-required-error" - error message thrown if the field is required
   - "data-match-error" - error message thrown if a field doesn't match it's counterpart field
   - "data-match" - name attribute of the counterpart field to match